taboola/Backstage-API/README.md

 8. Update a child of an RSS Item

 ## 3. Campaigns
 Relevant only for advertisers.

 The following operations are available via the API:
-1. Fetch a List of Campaigns - Fetch a list of Campaigns associated with a specific partner account.
+1. Fetch a List of Campaigns.
-2. Fetch a Single Campaign - Fetch a single Campaign resource using the Campaign ID.
+2. Fetch a Single Campaign.
-3. Create a Campaign - Create a new Campaign under a specific partner account.
+3. Create a Campaign.
-4. Update a Campaign - Update an existing Campaign of a specific partner account
+4. Update a Campaign.

 ## 4. Dictionary
 The dictionary allows to get from Taboola lists of possible values and their meaning in various contexts (enum’s and their relevant codes).
 This is used in order to get predefined allowed values to be selected by the user.

 For example, if the user would like to target specific countries, the dictionary will allow to get the possible country values supported in Taboola and display them as selectable options to the user.